Skilled Tucson Domestic Partnerships Attorneys Helping Clients Understand Their Options

 Under Arizona law, domestic partnerships are recognized only for very limited reasons.
 One way they are used is to grant decision-making authority over a partner’s medical care if he or she is incapacitated and unable to communicate.
-The state doesn’t have specific registries for domestic partnerships, but the City of Tucson and a few other Arizona municipalities do.
+The state doesn’t have specific registries for domestic partnerships, but the city of Tucson is among a few Arizona municipalities that do have one.
 At Ayala Law Office, P.C., our Tucson domestic partnership attorneys assist people in committed relationships who are considering this alternative to marriage.
 We will bring our combined decades of experience practicing family law when advising you regarding each aspect of an Arizona domestic partnership.

 Domestic partnership status is available to couples regardless of whether the individuals are of the same or opposite sex.
 To register under the Tucson Civil Union Ordinance (which was previously the Tucson Domestic Partnership Ordinance) the partners must: